tallesl/prompt-pdfs/README.md

 # Prompt PDFs

-Yet another LangChain example of prompting PDF files embeddings with a LLM.
+Yet another LangChain example of prompting PDF file embeddings with a LLM.
 Everything is performed local, no external APIs are made.

 ## Setup